prabhatsin/Freelance-Market/README.md

-# TODO_Assignment
+# Freelance Market
-It’s a TODO application built for the Intraday assignments.
+It’s a Freelance Market Web application built for the Intraday assignments.